Peyo: Smurfs

 The first Smurf appeared in Johan and Peewit on 23 October 1958 in the album La Flûte à Six Schtroumpfs (The Six Smurfed Flute).
 As the Smurfs became increasingly popular, Peyo started a studio in the early 1960s, where a number of talented comics artists started to work.
 Peyo himself supervised the work and worked primarily on Johan and Peewit, leaving the Smurfs to the studio.
 The most notable artists to come out of this studio were Walthéry, Marc Wasterlain, Roland Goossens (Gos), Derib, Lucien De Gieter, and Daniel Desorgher.

 In 1959, the Smurfs got their own series, and in 1960, two more began: Steven Strong and Jacky and Célestin.
 Many authors of the Marcinelle school collaborated on the writing, or on the artwork, including Willy Maltaite (aka 'Will'), Yvan Delporte, and Roger Leloup.
 Peyo became more of a businessman and supervisor and was less involved in the actual creation of the comics.
 He let his son, Thierry Culliford, lead the studio, while his daughter Véronique was responsible for the merchandising (I.M.P.S. was established in 1985 by her).

 The merchandising of the Smurfs began in 1959, with the PVC figurines as the most important aspect until the late 1970s.
 Then, with the success of The Smurfs records by Pierre Kartner, the Smurfs achieved more international success, with a new boom in toys and gadgets.
 Some of these reached the United States, where Hanna-Barbera created a Saturday morning animated series in 1981 for which Peyo served as story supervisor.
 Peyo's health began to fail.
+Following Hanna Barbara's decision to include the Smurfs in Cartoon All Stars to the Rescue without his permission, he would sever ties between Hanna Barbara and the Smurfs.

 In 1989, after his partnership with Dupuis ended, he established Cartoon Creation to publish new Smurf stories.
 In late 1991, the company was forced to shut down due to mismanagement.
 The publishing rights were soon sold to Le Lombard.

-Personal life

-In 1952, Culliford married Nine Culliford.
-They had two children.

-Death
+Personal life, death, and legacy

-Peyo died of a heart attack in Brussels on Christmas Eve 1992, at the age of 64.
+Culliford married Nine Devroye in 1952 and they had two children.
+He was also acknowledged to have been a smoker.
+He died of a heart attack in Brussels on 24 December 1992, aged 64.
 His studio still exists, and new stories for various series are regularly produced under his name.

-Legacy

 Since his death, Peyo's children have continued to promote his work under the brand "Peyo".
 In the 2011 film The Smurfs, Peyo was included in the plot as a researcher who studied the myths concerning the Smurfs, who were made to be real-life legendary creatures in the film's storyline.